 Instruction also happens through email and instant messaging to reference librarians.
-The library's staffing levels have compromised the ability to effectively monitor the online chat function.
-In fall 2009 the library began using a centralized chat service that allows librarians at other institutions in Oregon and Ohio to answer queries posed by Lane students.
-This has dramatically improved student access to librarians, but we are still challenged to staff the chat service with our own librarians, who can give the best support to Lane students. [insert l-net stats]
+In 2008 the library instituted an online chat service but had difficulty staffing it.
+To improve the user experience in fall 2009 the library began using a centralized chat service that allows librarians at other institutions in Oregon and Ohio to answer queries posed by Lane students.
+This has dramatically improved student access to librarians, but we are still challenged to staff the chat service with our own librarians, who can give the best support to Lane students.
+In 2010-11 Lane students used this chat service for 604 queries.
+Of these, 280 were answered by Lane librarians.